-In June 2023, SSGA voted against the election of Koichi Yamanaka ad Director of JTEKT Corp.
-SSGA voted against the nominee due to the lack of gender diversity on the board, and as the company has not engaged in successful dialogue on SSGA's board gender diversity program for three consecutive years.
+In June 2024, SSGA voted against the election of Katsuhiro Takagias Director of Toei Animation Co., Ltd. SSGA voted against the nominee due to the lack of gender diversity on the board, and due to SSGA's concerns with board independence.